zupit-it/pipeline-templates/README.md

 -   **DOCKER_IMAGE_TAG**: The tag to assign to the built Docker image.
 -   **BUILD_ARGS**: Additional data to pass when building the Dockerfile.
 -   **DIST_PATH**: The output distribution path of the node build
+-   **ARTIFACT_NAME**: The name of the artifact.
+Should be changed when using multiple node builds for the same project at the same time

 In addition, it is possible to specify these optional inputs: